priyanshugupta1303/ClickToShutdown/README.md

 # ClickToShutdown

-Just Click and It shutdowns your Windows Computer.
+Just Click and this Batch file will shutdown your Windows pc.

 Remember it doesn't closes your running applications.